industrial-edge/S7-Connector-data-handling-getting-started/docs/Installation.md

 ### Configure the SIMATIC S7 Connector at IE Device

 In your IED open the common configuratort and configure the S7 connecotr

+This Configuration done localy at the IE Device

 Add a data source: